 My suggestion with your kids is, if you want to change their nutrition as well, that you make slow changes in your shared meals and not try to overhaul everything immediately.
 Doing that will set you up for the troops to go crazy and, if you want them on board and on your team, slow changes work with them too.

-Make a few different side dishes at first then change up the snacks, half the amount of juices or sodas you buy and then, after a few weeks, stop buying them all together.
+Make a few different side dishes at first then change up the snacks, half the amount of juices or sodas you buy, and then, after a few weeks, stop buying them altogether.

 If you can’t find friends locally to support you on your goals, try to find a virtual community!
 That’s exactly why I started the Purpose Driven Mom Club!
 We push each other to work on our goals, not just in health, but in our whole lives!